Training in Laboratory Animal Science - Information and registation

 Procedure specific training - Surgery

-In the case that an experiements include surgery - the reseracher must also be trained for this.
+In the case that an experiements include surgery - the reseracher must be specifically trained for these.

 Training that must be documentet include: